Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec First Ride Review: Ergonomics, Features and Practicality

 Another area of improvement is the scooter's ergonomics.
 Thanks to the increased wheelbase, the seat is now longer at 785mm.
-This allows the rider to sit closer to the front wheel, adding to the scooter's overall performance.
+This allows the rider to sit closer to the front wheel, which adds to the scooter's overall performance.
 This also allows for a more upright riding position, which together with a stiffer seat, ensures comfort during long rides.
 While the ground clearance has increased by 7mm, the seat height has decreased by 8mm to 770mm.
 As someone who is not particularly tall, I appreciate the lower seating position compared to the previous model and find the overall riding posture quite comfortable.

 Hero Destini 125 Xtec Seat

 Another key area of improvement is the features on offer.
-You now get a new digital infotainment system but with a negative LCD display.
+You now get a new digital infotainment system with a negative LCD display.
 While the information is well organised, our tests revealed that the display can be difficult to read under direct sunlight due to glare.
 However, it does feature mobile connectivity and turn-by-turn navigation features.
 With the new cluster, you also get a new, and rather good-looking, switchgear panel on both sides.
 You now ALSO get auto-cancel indicators and an illuminated start-stop switch.
 Additionally, the Destini continues to feature a USB charging port, too.

 Hero Destini 125 Xtec Speedometer

 In terms of practicality, the new Destini 125 Xtec features a 19-litre under-seat storage, but it's only large enough to accommodate a half-face helmet.
 In fact, during our test, I stored a small day pack, and there was hardly any space left.
-I think it's a bit of a letdown, especially given the space offered by its competitors.
+I think it's a bit of a letdown, especially given the space offered by its rivals.

 Destini 125 Xtec Storage Space